jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 ## Proposed Enhancement

 The solution we are proposing consists of adding parameters to the kernel specs file in the form of a JSON Schema that would be added to the specs metadata.
-These parameters are then used to populate the `argv` and `env` lists (respectively the command-line arguments and environment variables).
+These parameters are then used to populate the `argv` list and `env` dict (respectively the command-line arguments and environment variables).

 Upon starting a new kernel instance, a front-end form generated from the JSON schema is prompted to the user to fill the parameter values.
 Many tools are available to generate such forms, such as react-jsonschema-form.